 – Tommy Ingemarsson, Area Academy founder and CEO

-A biometric wrist support will keep the gamer’s hands in a more comfortable position while also preventing the dreaded wrist strain that occurs during sessions that last for hours.
-The wrist support can be fully customized to fit your wrist shape thanks to an app that can scan your hand via your phone’s camera.
+A biometric wrist support would keep the gamer’s hands in a more comfortable position while also preventing the dreaded wrist strain that occurs during sessions that last for hours.
+The wrist support could be fully customized to fit your wrist shape thanks to an app that can scan your hand via your phone’s camera.